February 16, 2024

 Match to Zero

 This minimal tuition burden can be further decreased by utilizing Westminster’s Match to Zero scholarship.
 This scholarship is designed such that any ministry partners that desire to come alongside you and help provide for your tuition costs will be matched by Westminster dollar for dollar.
-If a church, friend, family member, or any other ministry partner decides to financially partner with you to cover the tuition cost that remains after scholarships, Westminster will match whatever they contribute down to zero.
+If a church, friend, non-spousal family member, or any other ministry partner decides to financially partner with you to cover the tuition cost that remains after scholarships, Westminster will match whatever they contribute down to zero.
 That means that with this program, you can whittle your tuition costs down to zero leaving you with nothing to pay in tuition each year.

 Though this scholarship requires work on your part, to cultivate and build a support network that will partner with you financially, the result can be that your theological education is essentially free, and you are surrounded by people that have invested in you with care and prayer.
+This scholarship also only applies to residential students.
+For more information, read this article on Understanding Match to Zero.

 As you have hopefully seen so far, Westminster desires to make your seminary education as affordable as possible.
 So if you are unable to build a network such that your tuition costs are reduced to zero but are still facing financial uncertainty regarding your tuition costs, we encourage you to seek support in various places.